oashraff/Tributary/README.md

 # Tributary
-This repo is part of the Ford Digital Advanced Job Simulation on Forage
+- This repo is part of the Ford Digital Advanced Job Simulation on Forage

+- Backend infrastructure for Ford's sensor streaming system.
+This codebase contains a Flask server which records data to a Redis database, and exposes two endpoints.
+The /record endpoint is periodically called by embedded sensors within a vehicle to post data to the database.
+The data is then retrieved by a user facing mobile application using the /collect endpoint.